shinzlet/site/_posts/2021-01-13-home-automation.md

 ---
-title: Building a DIY Smarthome with Homeassistant, Proxmox, and MySensors
+title: Building a DIY Smart Home with Homeassistant, Proxmox, and MySensors
-date:  2020-01-12 12:00:00
+date:  2021-01-12 12:00:00
 categories:
   - Project
   - Electronics